ru4871SG/coffeeshop-postgres/README.md

 - `10_create_index.sql`: SQL script to create index on the 'email' column of the 'customer' table
 - `11_subquery.sql`: SQL script with subquery to find the total sales amount made by each staff member.
 - `execute_all.sh`: Bash script to execute the above Python and SQL scripts automatically in the correct order.
+- `models/enhanced_customer.sql`: dbt model that contains the SQL code to create a materialized table with enhanced customer data (with new columns).

 The `starting_json` directory contains the JSON files used as the data source.